 the north pedestal on the Clivus Sacer.

 Small marble votive relief of Hermes.

 2nd - 3rd century AD.
 From Odessos (Οδησσός; today Varna, Bulgaria),

 a Thracian settlement colonized by Miletus in the late 7th century BC.

-hand his caduceus, which rests on a cloak which is draped over
+left hand his caduceus, which rests on a cloak draped over

 the arm.
 In his right hand he holds a bag or purse.
-To his left
+On the right

-stands a ram, and to his right a cockerel stands on a small altar.
+stands a ram, and on the left a cockerel stands on a small altar.